superruzafa/visual-scala-reference/_functions/zipAll.md

 }
 ~~~

-`zipAll` builds a collection by pairing each element in the current collection
-with the element occuping the _same position_ in another collection `bs`.
+`zipAll` creates a collection by pairing each element of this collection with the element occuping the same index in `bs` and providing default values `a` or `b` for unpaired elements.

 <figure class="diagram">
   <img src="images/zipAll.svg" alt="zipAll function">